≡ Menu

 ● Stops an ongoing infestation within hours

-● Safe to use for kittens over eight weeks in age
+● Safe to use for kittens over eight weeks of age

 ● May cause allergic reactions in some cats

-To summarize, the Frontline Plus for Cats and Kittens is one of the best treatments available for cats.
-The long-lasting treatment works efficiently and kills all of the parasites within hours of use.
+The Frontline Plus for Cats and Kittens is one of the best cat treatments.
+The long-lasting treatment works efficiently and kills all parasites within hours of use.

 Summing Up: The Best Flea and Tick Treatments for Cats